 Tags are now Labels

-Labels (formerly called Tags), are an easy indicator to use in categorization.
-The tricky thing is that the docs are out of date with the v4 branch – so it’s important to read the commit messages and code if you’re working off the latest.
-“Tags” were changed “labels” due to some conflicts with Wordpress class names.
-Easy change to make if you know what to do.
+Labels (formerly called Tags) are an easy indicator to use in categorization.
+The tricky thing is that the docs are out of date with the v4 branch — so it’s important to read the commit messages and code if you’re working off the latest.
+“Tags” were changed to “labels” due to some conflicts with WordPress class names.
+An easy change to make if you know what to do.

 Spacing for Margins and Padding